superfly/fly-telemetry/README.md

 # Fly Data Shipper

-- `src` consumes org logs+metrics from NATS to a local disk buffer and forwards to `data`.
+Consume logs+metrics from the Fly.io-provided NATS streams on `[fdaa::3]:4223`.
-- `data` sends logs to local VictoriaLogs, metrics to local VictoriaMetrics, and both to object storage for long-term archival.
+Send logs to local VictoriaLogs, metrics to local VictoriaMetrics, and both to S3 for long-term archival.
-- `grafana` runs a local Grafana instance, with data sources properly configured.
+Also run a local Grafana instance with data sources and dashboards all hooked up and ready to go.

+This is a simple, lightweight reference implementation for quick, out-of-the-box observability for simple deployments on Fly.io.
+It runs in a single monolithic instance without any High Availability clustering set up.
+You can vertically scale this deployment as-is, but once you grow out of this setup you're welcome to fork and modify this template to extend it yourself, or ship data directly to managed services that can offer better support.

+The app doesn't implement any authentication, and doesn't expose any public services by default.
+Grafana is configured for anonymous admin access, which you can reach on its default port 3000 over 6pn.
+Run `fly proxy 3000`, or set up a persistent Wireguard tunnel to your org's network.

 Required env variables (provide with `fly secrets set`, or modify `fly.toml`):